-Wo ould the Project: Potentially Significant Impact Less Than Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impact See Prior Document b) Violate any air quality standard or contribute substantially to an existing or project air quality violation? × c) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard (including releasing emissions which exceed quantitative thresholds for ozone precursors)? × d) Expose sensitive receptors to substantial pollutant concentrations? × e) Create objectionable odors affecting a substantial number of people? ×
+Wo ould the Project: Potentially Significant Impact Less Than Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impact See Prior Document a) Conflict with or obstruct implementation of the applicable air quality plan? × b) Violate any air quality standard or contribute substantially to an existing or project air quality violation? × c) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non- attainment under an applicable federal or state ambient air quality standard (including releasing emissions which exceed quantitative thresholds for ozone precursors)? × d) Expose sensitive receptors to substantial pollutant concentrations? × e) Create objectionable odors affecting a substantial number of people? ×